LINOSNCHENA/Angular-Material-applications/readMe.md

 ## Links for the frontend endpoints and backend endpoints

 - Open [http://localhost:4200/](http://localhost:4200/) in browser to see the frontend of the application.
-- Open [http://localhost:8081/](http://localhost:8080/) in browser to see the backend of the application.
+- Open [http://localhost:8081/](http://localhost:8080/employees) in browser to see the backend application.

 ## Interface U-Xperience
 Below are some Screens shots from the application console